-The Makgadikgadi Pans is situated in the central region of the country and covers approximate 12 000 square kilometres, the largest salt pans on the planet.
-There are two important salt pans, the 6500 square kilometre Ntwetwe Pan and the somewhat smaller Sua Pan.
+The Makgadikgadi Pans is situated in the central region of the country and covers approximate 12 000 sq km; the largest salt pans on the planet.
+There are two important salt pans, the 6500 sq km Ntwetwe Pan and the somewhat smaller Sua Pan.

-The Makgadikgadi Pans are the remains of a great lake that once covered most of northern Botswana, fed by rivers carrying salts filtered from the lake's catchment area.
-Ancient lakeshore terraces reveal that the water depth fluctuated by as much as 33 metres and, at its greatest extent, the lake covered an area of 60,000 sq km.
+These are the remains of a great lake that once covered most of northern Botswana, fed by rivers carrying salts filtered from the lake's catchment area.
 Because the basin had no outlet, the salts were concentrated in low lying areas.
 Less than 10,000 years ago, climactic changes caused the lake to evaporate, leaving only salt deposits, creating the wonderous area we now know as the Makgadikgadi Pans.

 For most of the year the area is dried up, however, as soon as the first rains fall, the region plays host to an alluring display of animal life.
 The water encourages one of Africa's great migrations.

-Located on the banks of the Boteti River, Leroo la Tau is an affordable lodge that allows guests to view the massive herds of zebra that migrate to the area.
+Located on the banks of the Boteti River, Leroo la Tau allows guests to view the massive herds of zebra that migrate to the area.
 A lodge with added luxury and beautiful views makes this a comfortable option.

 Nata Lodge is located among Mokolwane palms on the edge of the Makgadikgadi Pans.
 It is situated near the Nata sanctuary, which is on the edge of Sau Pan and is the breeding ground for a host of water birds including pelicans and flamingo in their thousands.